GUIDELINES FOR AUTHORS

 2.3.2 Ethics

 When reporting experiments on human subjects, there must be a declaration of Ethics compliance.
-Inclusion of a statement such as follow in Methods section will be understood by the Editor as authors' affirmation of compliance: “This study was approved in advance by [name of committee and/or its institutional sponsor].
+The inclusion of a statement such as the following in the Methods section will be understood by the Editor as the authors' affirmation of compliance: “This study was approved in advance by [name of committee and/or its institutional sponsor].
 Each participant voluntarily provided written informed consent before participating.”
-Authors that fail to submit an Ethics statement will be asked to resubmit the manuscripts, which may delay publication.
+Authors who fail to submit an Ethics statement will be asked to resubmit the manuscripts, which may delay publication.

 2.3.3 Statistics reporting

 All contributors who do not meet the criteria for authorship should be listed in the ‘Acknowledgements’ section.
-If applicable, in ‘Conflict of Interest’ section, authors must clearly disclose any grants, financial or material supports, or any sort of technical assistances from an institution, organization, group or an individual that might be perceived as leading to a conflict of interest.
+If applicable, in the ‘Conflict of Interest’ section, authors must clearly disclose any grants, financial or material support, or any sort of technical assistance from an institution, organization, group, or individual that might be perceived as leading to a conflict of interest.

-All information needed for each type of must be present as specified in guidelines.
-Authors are solely responsible for accuracy of each reference.
-Use authoritative source for information such as Web of Science, Medline, or PubMed to check the validity of citations.
+All information needed for each type must be present as specified in the guidelines.
+Authors are solely responsible for the accuracy of each reference.
+Use authoritative sources for information such as Web of Science, Medline, or PubMed to check the validity of citations.

 2.4.1.
 References style

-EQOL adheres to the American Psychological Association 6th Edition reference style.
-Check “American Psychological Association (2009).
+EQOL Journal adheres to the American Psychological Association 7th Edition reference style.
+Check “American Psychological Association (2019).
 Concise rules of APA style.
 American Psychological Association.” to ensure the manuscripts conform to this reference style.
 Authors using EndNote® to organize the references must convert the citations and bibliography to plain text before submission.

 2.4.2.
 Examples for Reference citations